waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Lance (Defeated)
   - GYARADOS (Lv 60) - Known Moves: Fly, Slam, HYPER BEAM

+### C. Battle Mechanics (Anomalies & Unverified)
+- **Hypnosis Anomaly (Corrected):** Agatha's Gengar's first Hypnosis on TITANESS failed (Turn 150576), but a second attempt succeeded (Turn 150583).
+The initial failure was likely a standard move miss, not an immunity.
+This confirms TITANESS is not immune to sleep.
+- **Night Shade Damage Anomaly:** Agatha's Lv 57 Gengar's Night Shade dealt 38 damage instead of the expected 57.
+This may be a mechanic change in the ROM hack.
+(Observed Turn 148518)
+- **Hyper Beam Recharge (Contradictory Evidence):** Lance's Aerodactyl was observed to recharge after using Hyper Beam (Turn 158577).
+However, his Gyarados was able to attack with SLAM immediately after NEPTUNE used a move on the same turn it should have been recharging from Hyper Beam (Turn 159019).
+The recharge mechanic may be conditional or inconsistent.
+- **Hyper Beam Testing Plan:** Hypothesis: Hyper Beam's recharge is conditional.
+Test 1: Observe if an opponent using Hyper Beam to KO my Pokémon recharges on the next turn.
+Test 2: Observe if an opponent using Hyper Beam *without* a KO recharges on the next turn.
+- **Switch Override Anomaly:** The game has demonstrated unusual behavior when switching out a sleeping Pokémon during the Elite Four battle against Lorelei.
+When attempting to switch from a sleeping NEPTUNE to TITANESS, the game instead sent out REVENANT (the party lead).
+This may be a specific, undocumented mechanic related to sleep or the Set battle style.
+(Observed Turn 157150)
+- **Party Menu Cursor Anomaly (Confirmed):** The party menu cursor can jump to a different Pokémon after a directional input, skipping over the intended target.
+This has happened multiple times, leading to incorrect switches.
+The jump can occur both after a simple directional press (e.g., pressing 'Up' from ECHO skipped CRAG and landed on NEPTUNE) and after directional inputs are complete but before 'A' is pressed to open the sub-menu.
+(Observed Turn 157449 vs Lorelei, Observed Turn 158300 & 158363 vs Bruno, Observed Turn 158837 vs Bruno).
+I must now visually confirm the cursor's final position *every single turn* within the party menu before making another input.
+- **Move Menu Cursor Position Anomaly (Unverified):** The cursor in the move selection menu may default to the last move used, rather than the top-most move.
+This needs further observation to confirm if it's a consistent mechanic.
+(Observed Turn 158281 vs Bruno's Poliwrath, Observed Turn 158403 vs Agatha).
+- **Move Menu Cursor Reset Anomaly (Unverified):** The move selection cursor can unexpectedly reset to the default top position after directional inputs are made but before 'A' is pressed to confirm the move.
+This resulted in using BODY SLAM instead of the intended ROCK SLIDE against Agatha's Golbat.
+This needs more observation to determine the trigger.
+(Observed Turn 158415)
   - CHARIZARD (Lv 60) - Known Moves: Earthquake, Flamethrower
   - AERODACTYL (Lv 61) - Known Moves: Hyper Beam, Earthquake, ROCK SLIDE
   - DRAGONITE (Lv 61) - Known Moves: Thunder Wave, Slam